10 December 2024

 Analysis of the matter found it was dairy material, with experts believing it likely originated from a cow.
 Holes in the bottom of the wooden dish suggest it was used for the buttering process.
 The butter then may have been turned into cheese by adding rennet, which naturally forms in a number of plants, including nettles.

-> Butter dating back 2500 years found at the bottom of Scottish loch
+> Butter dating back 2500 years found at the bottom of Scottish loch17 July 2020

 Ancient shoes, a rare silver ring, a plumb bob used to build straight roads and a never found before elaborately carved amber figurine are among thousands of objects found in North Yorkshire which are teaching us more about Roman Britain.